Yorcs/MangaScrape/README.md

 # WebScrapePy

+##Overview

+Tools: Python

-A Web Scraper created using Python
+A Web Scraper designed to scrape data from a manga website.